Full Form of CVV – Card Verification Value

 - Safeguards from Data Breaching: CVV protects the cardholders from data breaching.
 It disallows the online portals to save the CVV of the shoppers.
 The shoppers will need to insert their CVV every time they are making an online transaction.
 The online portals can save other information but not CVV and the four digits pin for the card.

 A CVV can be regarded as an added security feature in online transactions.
-It is a three-digit number and is mentioned in the backside of the MasterCard, Discover and VISA debit and cards.
-In the case of an American Express branded debit and credit cards, a CVV is a four-digit number and it is displayed at the front.
+It is a three-digit number and is mentioned in the backside of the MasterCard, Discover, and VISA debit and cards.
+In the case of an American Express branded debit and credit cards, a CVV is a four-digit number, and it is displayed at the front.
 A CVV can be of two types CVV1 and CVV2.
-CVV1 is used in the case of a card-present transaction while CVV2 is used for card, not present transactions.
+CVV1 is used in a card-present transaction, while CVV2 is used for card, not present transactions.